fred4jupiter/fredbet/README.md

 	mvn clean install docker:build
 	docker run -d -p 8080:8080 fred4jupiter/fredbet

 This will build (and run) an image with name `fred4jupiter/fredbet`.
-In the `dev` profile (which will be activated if no profile is specified) the application starts with an embedded in-memory MongoDB.
+In the `dev` profile (which will be activated if no profile is specified) the application starts with an embedded in-memory H2 database.

-### Running with data replication

-There are examples for running the application with a MongoDB-Replica Set.
-See

-	src/docker/test/docker-compose.yml
-	src/docker/test/tutum-test-replicaset.yml

-for this purpose.

-## Other Notes ##

-Notes for pushing into Tutums private repository:

-	docker login tutum.co
-	docker tag <USERNAME>/fredbet tutum.co/<USERNAME>/fredbet
-	docker push tutum.co/<USERNAME>/fredbet

-Replace `<USERNAME>` with your real user name.
+## Running within Docker Compose##

+There is a docker compose file available to run the application with a MariaDB database in one docker container and the application in another.
+For that run

+	cd src/docker/docker-compose/mariadb
+	docker-compose up -d

+The application is available under [http://localhost:8080/](http://localhost:8080/).

 ## Travis Build Status ##
 [![Build Status](https://travis-ci.org/fred4jupiter/fredbet.svg?branch=master)](https://travis-ci.org/fred4jupiter/fredbet)